 3. Make a smoooooothie, blend those bad boys up!
 Some recipes say to blend after simmering the fruits but I have decided to blend them first for convenience of not having to blend hot stuff or having to wait for hot stuff to cool down until I am able to blend it.

 4. Let them reduce for about 2.5 hours.
-At this point I have also blended the de-pitted cherries and added them to the blackberries.
+At this point I have also blended the pitted cherries and added them to the blackberries.

 5. Now I that I have a thickly reduced concoction of fruits, it is time to strain it and get all the chunky bits out.
-While this is not mandatory I am choosing to do this to try and make the fabrics I put in the dye turn out more uniform.
+While this is not mandatory, I am choosing to do this to try and make the fabrics I put in the dye turn out more uniform.
 The chunks of fruit matter might affect this!
-Maybe next time I will do a comparison of dye that has been strained vs dye that has not been.
+Maybe next time I will do a comparison of dye that has been strained vs dye that has not been strained.

-6. Add this rich and gooey mixture back into a pot with the mordant of choice, in this scenario salt.
+6. Add this rich and gooey mixture back into a pot with the mordant of choice, which, in this scenario, is salt.

-FYI its a bit of a messy process, make sure to have dedicated dyeing clothing, pots, jars, measuring and stirring instruments!!!!!!
-The best thing about working with recipes like this is u can eat your dye ~ so happy my parents were out when the straining of the berries went down, holy smokes were things messy at one point.
+FYI: its a bit of a messy process, so make sure to have dedicated dyeing clothing, pots, jars, measuring and stirring instruments!!!!!!
+The best thing about working with recipes like this is you can eat your dye ~ so happy my parents were out when the straining of the berries went down, holy smokes were things messy at one point.

 I let them soak overnight, and then rinsed them in cold water until there was less colour running out of the bundles.